Charlie Cheever

 Charlie Cheever (born August 2, 1981 in Pittsburgh, Pennsylvania) is the co-founder of Quora, an online knowledge market.
-Cheever also founded Expo (formerly known as Exposition), a framework which creates app that works on Android, iOS and web by writing the JavaScript code, and a cloud platform called EAS (Expo Application Services) to accompany it.
+Cheever also founded Expo (formerly known as Exposition), a framework which creates apps that works on Android, iOS and web by writing the JavaScript code, and a cloud platform called EAS (Expo Application Services) to accompany it.
 Additionally, he works at castle.xyz, developing the mobile application Castle - Make and Play which allows users to play and create interactive scenes, which can range from simple art and drawings to tiny homemade games and music.

 Overview

 Cheever is a former engineer and manager at Facebook.
 Prior to Facebook, Cheever was employed by Amazon.com in Seattle.
 He left Facebook to start Quora in June 2009 with Adam D'Angelo.
 He stepped down from active management of Quora in September 2012 but remains an advisor.
 In 2016, it was announced that he is working as the CEO of Expo (formerly known as Exponent), a startup company that is an open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.